Non-equilibrium Theoretical Framework and Universal Design Principles of Oscillation-Driven Catalysis

-For illustrative purposes, in the rest of the paper, we consider a simple binary oscillatory environment with half a period in $\lambda_\text{a}$ and another half in $\lambda_\text{b}$.
-At the fast oscillation limit, each reaction step $i$ has $1/2$ chance to occur with one rate $r_{i,\text{a}}$, and $1/2$ chance to occur with another rate $r_{i,\text{b}}$.
-Thus, we can compute the effective rate as
+If the catalyst's $\br(\lambda)$-locus is bent in the $\br$-space, its convex hull introduces new points beyond the $\br(\lambda)$-locus.
+As a result, the catalyst may achieve effective rates ${\mathbf r}^\text{eff}$ and performances that are never accessible in any stationary environment.
+This can be seen by first recognizing that the steady-state performance, regardless of the choices or designs of catalysts, may be restricted to a range (e.g., $f(\mathbf r)\geq c$ or $f(\mathbf r)\leq c$).
+By reaching effective rates from the convex hull, the effective performance of a catalyst, $f(\mathbf r^\text{eff})$, may exceed the steady-state restraints if $f(\mathbf r^\text{eff})<c$, or $f(\mathbf r^\text{eff})>c$.
+Notice that the steady-state performance restraints may either be an upper bound or a lower bound, depending on the specifics of the systems and the performance of interest.
+In Fig.~\ref{fig:geo}, we illustrate the argument by choosing a convention where the steady-state performance is restricted by $f(\mathbf r)\geq c$, and oscillation-pumped catalyst achieves an effective performance beyond the restriction $f(\mathbf r^\text{eff})<c$.

-as the arithmetic mean of the two instantaneous rates.
-Then the effective performance can be expressed by
+For illustrative purposes, Fig.~\ref{fig:rates}b demonstrates a simple binary oscillatory environment with half a period in $\lambda_\text{a}=\lambda_0-\Delta \lambda/2$ and another half in $\lambda_\text{b}=\lambda_0+\Delta \lambda/2$.
+In the rapid oscillation limit, each reaction step has $1/2$ chance to occur with one rate $r_{i,\text{a}}$, and $1/2$ chance to occur with another rate $r_{i,\text{b}}$.
+Thus, the effective rates for all reactions are the simple arithmetic mean of the rates of the two environmental conditions: